wjjnova/math-practice-app/README.md

 A self-contained browser app that serves grade school math word problems drawn from the GSM8K dataset.
 The experience focuses on short practice bursts: your learner sees a single question at a time, submits a numeric answer (or taps from multiple-choice suggestions), and gets instant feedback with fun celebration effects.
 Missed problems automatically return for review until they are mastered.

+Access the hosted build at https://wjjnova.github.io/math-practice-app/src/client/index.html

 ## Features

-- Full GSM8K training set hosted locally through the bundled Python server.
+- Full GSM8K training set packaged as a static JavaScript module (with an optional Python dev server that keeps the file up to date).
 - Browse the entire problem bank via a paginated sidebar and jump directly to any question.
 - Smart rotation between new questions and items that still need practice.
 - Answer input accepts numbers or fractions and offers auto-generated multiple-choice options when possible.